cisco/mindmeld/docs/source/configure_the_language_parser.rst

 Step 8: Configure the Language Parser
 =====================================

 The language parser is the final component of the natural language processor.
 It is invoked after the other NLP models have been evaluated.
 Its job is to find relationships between the extracted entities and group them into a meaningful hierarchy.
-The parser analyzes the information provided by all the previous NLP models and outputs a data structure called the 'parse tree', that captures how different entites relate to each other.
+The parser analyzes the information provided by all the previous NLP models and outputs a data structure called the 'parse tree', which captures how different entities relate to each other.

 Consider the use case where you not only want to check the hours of your local Kwik-E-Mart, but also order items to pick up from the store in advance.
 To handle this functionality, we could define an entity type called ``product`` which specifies the name of an item you want to order.
 We could also define other entities such as ``size`` and ``quantity`` which provide more information about the items in your order.
 The language parser takes these entities, which are detected by the entity recognizer, and `parses <https://en.wikipedia.org/wiki/Parsing>`_ them into a representation which reflects a meaningful real-world organizational structure.
 This data structure can then be utilized to submit the order to a point-of-sale system, for example, to complete your order.